tjperry07/personal-site/_pages/portfolio.md

 * Creating new content to get the documentation up to date
 * Rewriting API spec files
 * Creating missing spec files
-* Create a site IA
+* Create site information architecture
 * Figure out if the company should build a solution or go with a SaaS solution
 * Writing and testing code for the documentation
 * Verifying the accuracy of specification files